 "To beat a hacker, you need to think like one!" - EC-Council

 Certified Ethical Hackers use the knowledge and tools of malicious attackers to uncover vulnerabilities in an organization's computer systems.
 Upon assessing the target system's security posture, a CEH performs the indicated preventive, corrective and protective measures to safeguard the system before an actual breach can occur.
-CEH certification is vendor-neutral, so certified ethical hackers can protect a wide range of modern networks.
+CEH certification is vendor-neutral, so certified ethical hackers can protect a wide range of systems, regardless of make.

 The CEH certificate is EC-Council's most popular and sought-after credential.
 Typical job titles for CEH-certified professionals include penetration tester, network security specialist, ethical hacker, security consultant, site administrator and auditor.
 Beyond the significant corporate job opportunities, becoming CEH certified opens the door to lucrative security positions in the government IT sector, as the CEH is endorsed and used by the National Security Agency (NSA), the Committee on National Security Systems (CNSS) and the Department of Defense (DoD) as a benchmark to clear personnel and contractors with privileged access to sensitive information.